MCP Usage Guide¶

 diffalso carries compact adoption/API deltas:typing_param_permille_delta,typing_return_permille_delta,docstring_permille_delta,api_breaking_changes, andnew_api_symbols. - When

 analyze_repositoryoranalyze_changed_pathsreceivescoverage_xml, summaries include compactcoverage_joinfacts.
-The XML path may be absolute or relative to the analysis root, and the join remains a current-run signal rather than baseline truth. - When
+The XML path may be absolute or relative to the analysis root, and the join remains a current-run signal rather than baseline truth. - Run summaries may also include compact

 respect_pyproject=true, MCP also appliesgolden_fixture_paths.
 Fully matching golden-fixture clone groups are excluded from active clone and gate projections but remain visible in the canonical report under the optionalfindings.groups.clones.suppressed.*bucket. - Invalid Cobertura XML does not fail